azuredevcollege/cognitive-services-kitchen-sink/README.md

 2. Change source to gh-pages:

-  After the workflow is done, go back to _Settings_, _Pages_ , and set the source to the _gh-pages_ branch.
-Then save and now the workflow will work again.
+  After the workflow is done, go back to _Settings_, _Pages_ , and set the source to the _gh-pages_ branch and save.
+You will see under _Actions_ that the workflow runn again.

    **Optional**: In the meantime, check out this [website](https://docs.github.com/en/pages/getting-started-with-github-pages) to learn more about GitHub Pages.